shaloo/docs.arcana/docs/quick-start/auth-core-quick-start.md

 });
 ```

-See [[auth-core-usage-guide#exported-enums|Exported Enums]] for details on SocialLoginType, .

 #### Logout

 ```js
 await auth.logout();
 ```

-Refer to the sample code for using Arcana Auth-Core SDK [here](https://github.com/arcana-network/auth-examples) for details on how to onboard users in an app.

-### Step 5: Sign Transactions
+### Sign Transactions

-Once the user has successfully logged into the app, add code to perform Web3 operations such as sign messages, use blockchain send transaction and more.

-The `AuthProvider` is a standard Ethereum EIP-1193 provider and can be used by the apps integrating with the {{config.extra.arcana.auth_core_sdk_name}} to allow authenticated users to sign blockchain transactions.
+The `AuthProvider` is a standard Ethereum EIP-1193 provider.
+Apps integrated with the {{config.extra.arcana.auth_core_sdk_name}} can use this provider to allow authenticated users to sign blockchain transactions.

+Add code to perform Web3 operations and sign blockchain transactions in the context of an authenticated user.

+Developers must add a custom wallet UI and wire it to perform Web3 wallet and blockchain operations for the chains supported by the app.
+Note that the {{config.extra.arcana.auth_core_sdk_name}} does not provide any built-in login UI or {{config.extra.arcana.wallet_name}} UI, unlike the {{config.extra.arcana.sdk_name}}.

 ```ts
 import { AuthProvider, CURVE } from '@arcana/auth-core';